Cindy Axne: Tenure

 Axne took office during the 2018–2019 United States federal government shutdown and requested that her pay be withheld until the shutdown ended.
 On January 30, 2019, she co-sponsored a bill, the Shutdown to End All Shutdowns (SEAS) Act, to prevent future federal government shutdowns from happening.

 In September 2021, Axne was accused of failing to disclose up to $645,000 in stock trades.
 Reports also found that she had bought and sold stocks in companies she was tasked to oversee as a member of the House Financial Services Committee.

 In July 2022, The Committee on Ethics voted to clear Axne of any wrongdoing and dismissed previously filed complaints on stock trading.

 In September 2022, Axne voted for the Inflation Reduction Act by proxy while on vacation in France.

 As of October 2022, Axne has voted in line with Joe Biden's stated position 100% of the time.
-In an October 2022 interview, she called Biden the "the most impactful president we've seen in this country’s history".
+In an October 2022 interview, she called Biden "the most impactful president we've seen in this country's history".

 In 2022, Axne voted for H.R.
 1808: Assault Weapons Ban of 2022.